Senzing/mapper-csv/README.md

         json_data['ADDR_POSTAL_CODE'] = raw_data['zip']

 ```
-#### 10. Leave the remaining column mappings as is
+#### 9. Leave the remaining column mappings as is
-These are the "Attributes for values that are not used for entity resolution" as described in
+These are the *"Attributes for values that are not used for entity resolution"* as described in
 the [Generic entity specification](https://senzing.zendesk.com/hc/en-us/articles/231925448-Generic-Entity-Specification-JSON-CSV-Mapping)

 ### Running the python module standalone